Wayne0758/Computer-Vision/README.md

 ## Overview
 - Build a modular pipeline for 3D scene reconstruction from images
 - Implement automatic feature extraction and matching
-- Recovered camera parameters using Structure-from-Motion (SfM)
+- Recover camera parameters using Structure-from-Motion (SfM)
-- Generate 3D structures from 2D inputs through NeRF
+- Synthesize the reconstructed scene via NeRF

 ## Milestones